Top Questions > Financial Aid

 Scholarships are not automatically awarded to students through the Free Application for Federal Student Aid (FAFSA).
 Scholarships require separate applications and can be found in a variety of ways.
 FRCC maintains a list of scholarships on our website and we encourage students to check regularly as new scholarships are continuously added.

-Check with your scholarship provider if you are uncertain of the enrollment requirements/deadlines or if you would like to request a change in the requirement for a given term.
+Check with your scholarship donor if you are uncertain of the enrollment requirements/deadlines or if you would like to request a change in the requirement for a given term.
 Most scholarships are also not available in Summer term.

 If you would like help in searching for scholarships, please contact the Financial Aid Office.